SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Can SelfReflect scores quantify how good summaries are?

 \subsection{Study 3: Do the ratings align with human ratings?}

 Finally, we assess whether SelfReflect scores are aligned with human judgements.
 We conduct a user study using 200 open-ended questions from the TriviaQA dataset \citep{JoshiTriviaQA2017}.
 For each question, we generate ten sample responses using Phi-4 \citep{abdin2024phi}, and four summaries: a \textit{good} summary and a \textit{bad} summary, generated using Gemini 2.0 Flash as in \cref{sec:goodvsbad}; a \textit{greedy} summary, i.e., the greedy response of Phi-4; and a Chain of Thought (\textit{CoT}) summary, using Phi-4 to reason about possible answers and then summarize its reasoning.
 Note that the greedy and CoT summaries are not based on the actual samples.
 All prompts are provided in \cref{app:details}.
 Raters were shown the question, the ten sample answers, and two of the summaries, and asked to choose which best summarized the set of samples.
 Each question/summary combination was evaluated by 5 raters.
-To assess agreement between human raters, we calculate Krippendorff's $\alpha$.
-Alternative agreement metrics such as Cohen's kappa or Fleiss' kappa are not appropriate here since each rater only rates a subset of the combinations.
+To assess agreement between human raters, we calculate Krippendorff's $\alpha$.\footnote{\url{https://github.com/grrrr/krippendorff-alpha/tree/master}} Alternative agreement metrics such as Cohen's kappa or Fleiss' kappa are not appropriate here since each rater only rates a subset of the combinations.
 We then calculate Krippendorff's $\alpha$ between the majority human preference and that of SelfReflect and other scores.
 Further details are in \Cref{app:userstudy}.

 As we see from \cref{tab:userstudy}, SelfReflect has the highest overall alignment with the majority human judgement ($\alpha=0.690$).
 This is close to the inter-human alignment ($\alpha=0.723)$ and significantly higher than any of the competing methods or ablations.
 Looking into the individual summary types, we see all metrics other than SR-P(True) have good alignment with humans on the \emph{bad} vs \emph{good}, \emph{bad} vs \emph{greedy}, and \emph{bad} vs \emph{CoT} comparisons.
 However, the other metrics show poor agreement with humans on the more nuanced \emph{good} vs \emph{greedy} and \emph{good} vs \emph{CoT}.
 For all pairs of summary type, SelfReflect is close to inter-human agreement and either the most aligned with the majority human preference, or has overlapping 95\% confidence intervals with the most aligned metric.